apache/apisix-website/website/blog/2022/01/04/authing.md

 ---
-title: "Use APISIX and Authing to implement centralized authentication Management"
+title: "Use APISIX and Authing to implement authentication"
 authors:
   - name: "Xinxin Zhu"
     title: "Author"